-Call of the Sea (COTS) is a 501(c)(3) and was founded in 1985 by Alan Olson and a group of local sailors to provide Bay Area youth an opportunity to sail traditional tall ships, investigate the local marine environment, connect to the Bay’s rich maritime history, and inspire them to be stewards of the sea and earth.
+COTS was founded in 1985 by a group of local sailors to provide Bay Area youth an opportunity to sail traditionally rigged vessels and to learn about the marine environment as well as maritime history — while inspiring them to be stewards of the sea and earth.

-In 2004, COTS merged with a group headed by Ken Neal and in 2007 acquired the schooner Seaward.
-The Executive Directorship was turned over to Charles Hart in 2011.
-In the past ten years, Seaward has served over 60,000+ students, and now sails with an average of 5,000+ students a year.
+- In 2007, COTS merged with another Bay Area sailing group and acquired the schooner Seaward.
+Subsequently over the past ten years, Seaward has served over 50,000 students, and now sails with an average of 5,000+ students a year.

-COTS also merged with the Golden Gate Tall Ship Society (founded in 1985) shortly after the merger with ETS.
-This non-profit organization was dedicated to raising on-board scholarship funds for students and bringing awareness of tall ships to the Bay Area.
+- COTS also, that year, merged with the Golden Gate Tall Ship Society which was founded in 1985.
+This non-profit organization was dedicated to raising on-board scholarship funds for students and bringing awareness of tall ships to the Bay Are